A PoW-less Bitcoin with Certified Byzantine Consensus: Introduction

 We focus only on the foundational issue of the consensus and signing protocol at the ``on-ledger'' layer, i.e., on designing and developing a working PoA-based BFT algorithm meant to sustain the growth of an \emph{\new{extremely}} Bitcoin-like blockchain.

-True to the nature of Bitcoin, we want our solution be as open and as subject to scrutiny and reuse as possible: A prototype implementation of the entire system is available in open source\footnote{Link to the OS repository will be available here soon.}.
+True to the nature of Bitcoin, we want our solution be as open and as subject to scrutiny and reuse as possible: A prototype implementation of the entire system is available in open source\footnote{\url{https://bancaditalia.github.io/itcoin}}.

 But, there is a lot more to any real-world Bitcoin-derived permissioned payment system than is dealt with in this paper.
-Two of the most pressing issues of the retail payment systems we are interested in supporting with our construction are \emph{scalability} (to the order of tens of thousands of transactions per second) and \emph{privacy} (of the payment metadata with respect to third parties and payment processors).
+Two of the most pressing issues of the retail payment systems we are interested in supporting with our construction are \emph{scalability} (to the order of tens of thousands of transactions per second) and \emph{privacy} (of the payment metadata with respect to centralized parties and payment processors).
 Both properties are out of scope for the present work.
 They are meant to be achieved by \emph{programming the core distributed machine} we devise into guaranteeing them.
 The so called second layer protocols we will leverage to obtain this result are ongoing research and are discussed as future work (cfr.
 Section~\ref{sec:future}).